-Magnetostrictive transducers – ferromagnetic rods change length in a varying magnetic field, producing sound.
+Magnetostrictive transducers – ferromagnetic rods change length in a varying magnetic field (generation) and, conversely, pressure‑induced strain changes magnetic flux (detection).

-Capacitive micromachined ultrasonic transducers (CMUTs) – a thin membrane vibrates under an electric field; used in high‑frequency imaging.
+Capacitive micromachined ultrasonic transducers (CMUTs) – a thin membrane vibrates under an electric field to emit ultrasound; returning pressure variations alter the membrane capacitance, producing a voltage signal.

 3. Key Properties of Ultrasound